 Signature: MediaStream output_stream appending(MediaStream input_stream, VideoObjectIdentifier object_id_1, VideoObjectIdentifier object_id_2)

 For each i-th access unit in the input media stream, the function makes a copy of this i-th access unit.
-Then, the function sets the position of the video object samples that belong to the video object identified by the second video object identifier right of the video object samples belonging to the object identified by the first video object identifier in this copied access unit.
+Then, the function sets the position of the video object samples that belong to the video object identified by the second video object identified right of the video object samples belonging to the object identified by the first video object identifier in this copied access unit.
 This positioning is done in such a way that the top boundaries of both video object samples are aligned.
 Lastly, the copied access unit is appended to the output media stream as a new access unit.

 Description